OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

-  - [ISO/IEC 5338 - AI lifecycle](https://www.iso.org/standard/81118.html) Gap: covers this control fully - the 5338 covers the complete software development lifecycle for AI, by extending the existing 12207 standard on software lifecycle: defining several new processes and discussing AI-specific particularities for existing processes.
+  - [ISO/IEC 5338 - AI lifecycle](https://www.iso.org/standard/81118.html) Gap: covers this control fully - ISO 5338 covers the complete software development lifecycle for AI, by extending the existing ISO 12207 standard on software lifecycle: defining several new processes and discussing AI-specific particularities for existing processes.
-  - 27002 control 5.37 Documented operating procedures.
+  - ISO 27002 control 5.37 Documented operating procedures.
 Gap: covers this control minimally - this covers only a very small part of the control
   - [OpenCRE on documentation of function](https://www.opencre.org/cre/162-655) Gap: covers this control minimally

   References: